koubevo/Scoreboard-for-baseball-softball/README.md

 ![obrazek](https://github.com/user-attachments/assets/319fee96-7a1e-4fcd-8019-0951aafde9a7)

-index.html gives interface to the worker that will controlls the scoreboard.
+index.html gives interface to the worker that will controll the scoreboard.
+There can be changed logos of teams, league name and all of numbers.

 ## Use